 My youngest son is a First Responder.
 I worry about him constantly with all that is going on with the pandemic.
-I’ve stopped listening to the news because the stories conveyed by healthcare professionals is a constant reminder of the risks my son encounters daily.
+I’ve stopped listening to the news because the stories told by healthcare professionals is a constant reminder of the daily risks my son encounters.

 My son has a 3-year-old daughter.
-Before this, the two were inseparable.
+Before the pandemic, the two were inseparable.
 On the days that he has her, she will only fall asleep snuggling next to her daddy.
-But the Corona virus changed all that.
+But the pandemic has changed all that.
 My son, worried about infecting anyone in the household, now sleeps in the trailer in the driveway.
-He can only visit with my granddaughter through the window, and she doesn’t understand why her daddy can’t play with her or read to her.
+He can only visit with his daughter through the window, and she doesn’t understand why daddy can’t play with her or read to her.
 She cries a lot at night for him and it is beginning to show in her behavior.

-I hate what this is doing to our family . . . especially to my granddaughter.
+I hate what the pandemic is doing to our family . . . especially to my granddaughter.